anhb/Install-Manjaro-Linux-on-Matebook-X-Pro-2021-Huawei/README.md

-According on the [Linux Driver Database](https://cateee.net/lkddb/web-lkddb/SND_SOC_SOF_INTEL_TGL.html) my driver exists only in the following kernel versions:
+According to the [Linux Driver Database](https://cateee.net/lkddb/web-lkddb/SND_SOC_SOF_INTEL_TGL.html), my driver exists only in the following kernel versions:

 - 5.12 to 5.19
 - 6.0 to 6.6
 - 6.7-rc+HEAD

-So, if you don't have a kernel in these versions probably you don't have sound because driver not exists in the kernel, so you need to update it to one from the list.
+So, if you don't have a kernel in these versions you probably don't have sound because the driver does not exist in the kernel, so you need to update it to one from the list.
 You can check the version with this command:

 > uname -a

-In case your kernel version is correct, it's important to know that your computer is "relative new" and many sof-firmwares are in the new packages, probably between 2021 until now "2023".
-This firmware is in the [sof-firmware package](https://archlinux.org/packages/extra/x86_64/sof-firmware/files/) as you can see.
+In case your kernel version is correct, it's important to know that your computer is "relatively new", and many sof-firmwares are in the new packages, probably between 2021 until now.
+This firmware is in the [sof-firmware package](https://archlinux.org/packages/extra/x86_64/sof-firmware/files/), as you can see.
 You can install or reinstall the package and reboot using:

 - Manjaro/Arch Linux